Spartan Plumbing Inc Trucks

 P-traps

-Most modern homes are equipped with simple p-traps.
-These traps are u-shaped pipes located underneath home drains that remain filled with water at all times.
-The water in these traps block sewer gasses before they can enter your home through your fixture drains.
-While debris can accumulate in this plumbing trap type, a well-designed trap that works properly should prevent too much of this accumulation.
+Most modern homes are equipped with simple P-traps.
+These traps are U-shaped pipes located underneath home drains that remain filled with water at all times.
+The water in these traps blocks sewer gases before they can enter your home through your fixture drains.
+While debris can accumulate in this type of plumbing trap, a well-designed trap should prevent excessive accumulation.

 Drum Traps

 Some older homes are equipped with drum traps.
-Drum traps are large, cylindrical devices that hold much more water than p-traps.
-While these traps do block sewer gasses well, they are not installed in new homes built today for several reasons.
+Drum traps are large, cylindrical devices that hold much more water than P-traps.
+While these traps do block sewer gases well, they are not installed in new homes built today for several reasons.

-First, these traps are not self-scouring, which means that solid matter can build up inside of them very easily, leading to frequent clog development.
+First, these traps are not self-scouring, which means that solid matter can build up inside them very easily, leading to frequent clogging.
 In addition, drum traps are typically installed under a home’s flooring, which can make them difficult to access when they become clogged or develop other problems that need repair.

 S-traps

-Another plumbing trap type found in some older homes is the s-trap.
-An s-trap is a simple pipe shaped like the letter s.
-Unfortunately, this trap type is not as reliable as the p-trap, because the water inside of an s-trap can occasionally get siphoned, or sucked, out of it when large amounts of water enter the drain it is connected to.
-This will allow sewer gasses to enter the home until the trap is refilled.
+Another plumbing trap type found in some older homes is the S-trap.
+An S-trap is a simple pipe shaped like the letter S. Unfortunately, this trap type is not as reliable as the P-trap because the water inside of an S-trap can occasionally get siphoned, or sucked, out of it when large amounts of water enter the drain it is connected to.
+This will allow sewer gases to enter the home until the trap is refilled.

 Common Trap Problems